hackebrot/vimfiles/README.rst

 vimfiles
 ========

-This repo features my personal vimrc_ as well as a cheat sheet for nifty vim commands.
+This repo features my personal `neovim config`_ as well as a cheat sheet for nifty vim commands.

-.. _vimrc: vimrc
+.. _`neovim config`: config/

 Cheat Sheet